user-research/USeR/README.md

 corpus_file = ./data/corpus.{project}.csv
 ```

-5. Create a project importer in the importer folder e.g. P1Importer.py that imports the raw user stories into the /data folder.
+5. Update the P1Importer.py (or create a new *Importer.py) that imports the raw user stories into the /data folder.
 The importer can be adapted to the project-specific CSV format.

 6. Finally, execute: